Over $1 Billion Won for Our clients

 The following mistakes/errors can cause brain damage, leading to cerebral palsy:

-Since 1975, Decof, Barry, Mega & Quinn, P.C. has represented families across Rhode Island in birth injury lawsuits.
+Since 1975, Decof, Mega & Quinn, P.C. has represented families across Rhode Island in birth injury lawsuits.
 These are highly technical cases and are exceedingly difficult to prove, but our lawyers have persevered time and time again to help injured children receive the support they need for their lifelong care.

 Contact our firm at (401) 200-4059 for a free consultation and discuss your options and rights after a cerebral palsy diagnosis.